The Bourne Supremacy (film): Plot

 Jason Bourne and Marie Kreutz are living in Goa, India.
-Bourne, who is still suffering from amnesia, records flashbacks about his life as a CIA assassin in a notebook.
+He is still suffering from amnesia, so he records flashbacks about his life as a CIA assassin in a notebook.

 In Berlin, a CIA agent working for Deputy Director Pamela Landy is paying $3 million to an unnamed Russian source for the Neski files, documents on the theft of $20 million seven years prior.
 The deal is interrupted by Kirill, a Russian Federal Security Service agent who works for oligarch Yuri Gretkov.
 He kills the agent and source, steals the files and money, and plants fingerprints framing Bourne for the attack.

 After finding Bourne's fingerprint, Landy asks Section Chief Ward Abbott about Operation Treadstone, the defunct CIA program to which Bourne belonged.
 She tells Abbott that the CIA agent who stole the $20 million was named in the Neski files.
-Some years previously, Russian politician Vladimir Neski was about to identify the thief when he was killed by his wife in a suspected murder-suicide in Berlin.
+Some years ago, Russian politician Vladimir Neski was about to identify the thief when he was killed by his wife in a suspected murder-suicide in Berlin.
 Landy believes that Bourne and Treadstone's late supervisor, Alexander Conklin, were involved and that Bourne killed the Neskis.
-Abbott and Landy go to Berlin to capture Bourne.

-Gretkov directs Kirill to Goa to kill Bourne.
-Bourne flees with Marie; Kirill follows and kills Marie, unaware that they switched seats in the midst of the chase.
+Gretkov directs Kirill to Goa to kill Bourne, who flees with Marie; Kirill follows and kills her, unaware that they switched seats in the midst of the chase.
 Bourne leaves Goa and travels to Naples, where he allows himself to be identified by security.
 He subdues a Diplomatic Security agent and a Carabinieri guard and copies the SIM card from his cell phone.
 From the subsequent phone call, he learns about Landy and the frame job.

 Bourne goes to Munich to visit Jarda, the only other remaining Treadstone operative.
-Jarda informs Bourne that Treadstone was shut down after Conklin's death, and attacks him; Bourne strangles Jarda to death, before destroying his home in a gas explosion as agents move in.
-Bourne follows Landy and Abbott as they meet former Treadstone support technician Nicky Parsons to question her about Bourne.
+Jarda informs him Treadstone was shut down after Conklin's death, then attacks him; Bourne strangles him to death, before destroying his home in a gas explosion as agents move in.

+Bourne follows Landy and Abbott to Berlin as they meet former Treadstone support technician Nicky Parsons to question her about Bourne.
 Bourne believes the CIA is hunting him again and calls Landy from a nearby roof.
 He demands a meet-up with Nicky and indicates to Landy that he can see her in the office.